There’s a command-line tool called certutil one can use to add (among other things) certificates to the certificate store in windows.

 plink -v email@example.com

-- Point the GIT_SSH environment variable to plink.exe.
+Set the GIT_SSH environment variable to C:\Program Files\PuTTY\plink.exe.

-Now, as long as pageant is running with your private key loaded, it should work to clone, pull, push, etc. to/from both private and public repos.
-E.g.
+Now, as long as pageant is running with your private key loaded, it should work to clone, pull, push, etc., both to and from, both private and public git repositories.
+E.g. like this:

 Sources: makandracards.com, vladmihalcea.com